 The Home Office provides online guidance on the GOV.UK website.

 Registered immigration advisers, including some Citizen’s Advice Bureaux, can provide detailed guidance.

 If you're an EU citizen, you can now apply for the Settlement Scheme, which allows you and your close family members to continue to live and work in the UK after Brexit.

 Settled status means you will remain eligible for:

-The scheme will open fully by 30 March 2019 but you may be eligible to apply now.
 You'll need to register for the scheme online by 30 June 2021.

 If you want more information, you can sign up for email updates.

 A Government policy paper sets out the government’s intention in the event of a no-deal Brexit: